 New Americans in Wyoming

 Immigrants, Latinos, and Asians account for growing shares of Wyoming’s population and economy.
 Immigrants (the foreign-born) make up 3.5% of the state’s population, and roughly one-third of them are naturalized U.S. citizens who are eligible to vote.
 Immigrants not only contribute to the state’s economy as workers, but also account for millions of dollars in tax revenue and consumer purchasing power.
 Moreover, Latinos and Asians (both foreign-born and native-born) wield $2 billion in consumer purchasing power, and the businesses they own had sales and receipts of $319.5 million and employed nearly 4,000 people at last count.
 As the economy continues to grow, Wyoming can ill-afford to alienate a component of its labor force, tax base, and business community.

 Immigrants and their children are growing shares of Wyoming’s population.

-- 1.8% (or 4,854) of registered voters in Wyoming were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates.
+- 2.3% (or 6,272) of registered voters in Wyoming were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council.